YCCNX/haupcar/README.md

 # haupcar

-A new Flutter project.
+A new Flutter project.\n
-Use flie name 'app-release.apk' to test on android device.
+Use file name 'app-release.apk' to test on android device.

 ## Getting Started